USS Mahan (DDG-42): History

 After returning from deployment in April 1986, Mahan began a 10-month regular overhaul lasting from September 1986 until August 1987.

 In January 1988, Mahan successfully completed refresher training in Guantánamo Bay, Cuba.
 In the spring of 1988, Mahan participated in a joint missile exercise with U.S. and ships of the German Navy.Mahan deployed with Standing Naval Forces Atlantic, from 17 June to 16 December 1989.
 While acting as the U.S. representative of this NATO force, Mahan visited eight different countries and worked with fourteen ships from nine NATO nations.
 The crowning achievement of the cruise occurred in November 1989, when Mahan added another first to her long list of accomplishments by firing the first SM-2 Block II (ER) in Northern Europe.Mahans last major deployment was in support of Operation Desert Storm from 26 September 1991 through 2 April 1992.
 During the deployment Mahan transited through the mouth of the Suez Canal in the early morning of 13 October.
 After five months in the heat of the Persian Gulf, Mahan headed north, where she even crossed the Arctic Circle.
 The ship took part in the largest NATO exercise in over a decade, "Teamwork 92" pitted the seamanship and war-fighting skills against a multi-faceted threat.

 After 33 years of service she was retired from the active roll on 15 June 1993, Naval Station Charleston, South Carolina.

 Decommissioned and stricken from the Naval Vessel Register on 15 June 1993, Mahan was sold for scrap to Sigma Enterprises on 31 August 1995.
 Mahan was repossessed from the scrap yard and resold on 10 February 1999 to International Shipbreakers of Brownsville, Texas, for $97,275.
 Mahan was repossessed for a second time on 10 July 2000 after the scrap yard failed to take delivery of the ship in a timely manner.
 A contract to dismantle Mahan was issued in January 2003 to Bethlehem Steel-Sparrows Point of Baltimore, Maryland, to dismantle Mahan.
 Mahan was repossessed for a third time after Bethlehem Steel went out of business and a new contract was issued to dismantle Mahan on 30 September 2003 to Metro Machine of Philadelphia, Pennsylvania, for $3,000,000.
-Mahan was completely dismantled on 18 May 2004.
+Mahan ceased to exist on 18 May 2004, with her steel being sold to a metal company to be melted down.